metatensor/metatrain/docs/src/architectures/soap-bpnn.rst

 - ``log_interval``: this integer defines the epoch interval of metric logging.
 - ``checkpoint_interval``: this integer defines the epoch interval of checkpoint saving.
+- ``remove_composition_contribution``: this boolean determines whether to remove the atomic composition contribution from the targets by fitting a linear model to the training data before training the neural network.
 - ``scale_targets``: this boolean determines whether or not to scale the targets with the internal scalers before the targets are exposed to the models for learning.
 - ``fixed_composition_weights``: this nested dictionary allows one to set fixed